ookamiiixd/Yoimiya/README.md

 When developing, you may want to use the `yarn dev` command since this command will watch changes and restart the bot automatically.

-When starting on production, you can use the `yarn start` command.
+When running on production, you can use the `yarn start` command.
 Note that you have to build the bot using the `yarn build` command first.

 ## Contributing